Why Are My Plant Leaves Falling Off

 Root stress

-Compare related guides for why are my plant leaves turning yellow, why are my plant leaves drooping if symptoms overlap.
+Compare related guides for why are my plant leaves turning yellow, why are my plant leaves drooping, compare overwatering and root stress if symptoms overlap.

 ⚡ Fastest next step: Map which leaves drop first and review major changes from the past 1 to 3 weeks.